AxiansITSecurity/Restsh/docs/Tutorials/F5AS3.rst

 .. hint::

-   You can fetch the current schema file directly from your f5: ``f5.as3.schema > as3-schema.json`` The schema on GitHub is no more up-to-date.
+   The schema on GitHub is no longer up-to-date.
+You can fetch the current schema file directly from your f5: ``f5.as3.schema > as3-schema.json``

 **Example: test-tenant.json**